anvilistas/anvil-extras/docs/guides/modules/hashlib.rst

 Usage
 -----
 The module provides the functions ``sha1``, ``sha256``, ``sha384`` and ``sha512``.
 Each
-can be called by passing the data to be hashed and will return a hex string.
+can be called by passing the str or bytes object to be hashed and will return a hex string.

-The data can be any object.
-If it is anything other than a string or bytes instance, it must have ``__str__`` method available.

 e.g.